 Service Sector Growth

-Presently, the services sector employs 31% of the Indian workforce and this process of development started back in the 1980s.
+Presently, the services sector employs more than 30% of the Indian workforce and this process of development started back in the 1980s.
 In the 60s, the sector employed only 4.5% of the working population.
-According to the Central Statistical Organization, the services sector accounted for around 54% of Indian GDP in 2018 and the figure continues to grow.
+According to the Economic Survey 2021-22, the services sector accounted for more than 50% of Indian GDP, and the figures are expected to grow in the future.

 As India needs power to drive its growth engine, it has triggered a noteworthy improvement in the availability of energy by adopting a multi-pronged approach.
 After almost seven decades of Independence, India has emerged as the third largest producer of electricity in Asia.
-It has increased its electricity generation capacity from 1,362 MW in 1947 to 356,818 MW as of 2019.
-Overall, power generation in India has increased from 301 billion units (BUs) during 1992- 93 to 1249.337 BUs in 2018- 19.
-When it comes to rural electrification, the Indian government has managed to bring lights to all 18,452 villages by April 28, 2018 as compared to 3061 in 1950.
+It has increased its electricity generation capacity from 1,362 MW in 1947 to 3,95,600 MW as of 2022.
+Overall, power generation in India has increased from 301 billion units (BUs) during 1992- 93 to 400990.23 MW in 2022.
+When it comes to rural electrification, the Indian government has managed to bring lights to all 18,452 villages by April 28, 2018, as compared to 3061 in 1950.

 Progress in Education Sector